GrainLearning/grainLearning/docs/source/installation.rst

    $ git clone https://github.com/GrainLearning/grainLearning.git
    $ cd grainLearning

-   # We recommend to work on an environment conda or any other python environment manager,
+   # We recommend working on an environment conda or any other python environment manager,
    # for example, with anaconda
    $ conda create --name grainlearning python=3.8
    $ conda activate grainlearning`